Crete is the largest island in Greece, situated southeast of Athens in the Aegean Sea. It attracts both local and international visitors every year.

 Crete like other Greek islands can get very crowded, expensive and hot in high seasons (July to early September).

-The weather from April to early November is good enough to go for sightseeing, visit attractions and exploring around, but if you are a big fan of swimming in comfortable warm water, it is better to travel to Crete between mid-May to early October.
+The weather from April to early November is good enough to go sightseeing, visit attractions and explore around, but if you are a big fan of swimming in comfortable warm water, it is better to travel to Crete between mid-May to early October.

 The best time to travel to Crete is in May, June and late September to October.
 In these months the island is less busy and the prices of hotels and food are also cheaper.

 Planning a trip to Crete requires some deep research to find the right place to stay, as you won’t be able to visit all of Crete during a short stay of one or two weeks.